-In accordance with COMAR 10.09.54.22, a fee schedule shall be published at least annually by the Department, and the rates are increased on July 1 of each year, subject to the limitations of the State budget, by the lesser of 3% or the percentage of the annual increase in the March Consumer Price Index for All Urban Consumers, all items component, Washington-Baltimore, from the U.S. Department of Labor, Bureau of Labor Statistics.
+In accordance with Code of Maryland Regulations (COMAR) 10.09.54.22, a fee schedule shall be published at least annually by the Department, and the rates are increased on July 1 of each year, subject to the limitations of the State budget, by the lesser of 3% or the percentage of the annual increase in the March Consumer Price Index for All Urban Consumers, all items component, Washington-Baltimore, from the U.S. Department of Labor, Bureau of Labor Statistics.
 The Office of Long Term Services and Supports implements rate adjustments in accordance with these regulatory provisions.